gavin-lai/PublicKB/Servers/centurylink-cloud-guide-to-doubletake-dr.md

 * [Support](#support)

 ### Overview
 Double-Take DR allows customer to have a DR environment setup with a few easy steps.
-By utilizing the Blueprint created by Vision Solutions in CenturyLink Cloud, this further simplifies the deployment process.
+By utilizing the Vision Solutions created Blueprint in CenturyLink Cloud, this further simplifies the deployment process.

 Before deploying any software, a DR plan needs to be in place.
 Depending on the business requirement, the server can be mirrored and replicated from on premise infrastructure to CenturyLink Cloud, CenturyLink Cloud to CenturyLink Cloud or CenturyLink Cloud to another location.
 In this walk through, a one to one scenario is used for the Double-Take DR for Windows, which can be expanded to many to many.
 For detail of the products, please see [Vision Solutions website](//www.visionsolutions.com/products/windows/double-take-dr/overview).